SPARC-FAIR-Codeathon/2024-team-8/README.md

 <img src="https://github.com/SPARC-FAIR-Codeathon/2024-team-8/blob/main/sparc_rl_logo.png?raw=true" style="display: block; width: 30%;"/>

-## Data-Driven Reinforcement Learning for Medical Device Control Made Easy
+# Reinforcement Learning for Medical Device Control Made Easy
 SPARC.RL is a first proof-of-concept toolchain designed to enable researchers, even those without specific domain knowledge in reinforcement learning, to effortlessly train sophisticated, state-of-the-art reinforcement learning (RL) agents for robust medical device control, e.g. for closed-loop neuromodulation.
 It levarges the power of [Stable Baselines 3](https://stable-baselines3.readthedocs.io/), one of the most prominent and powerful reinforcement learning frameworks available.
 SPARC.RL allows users to integrate and utilize data from the [SPARC](https://sparc.science/) platform and models from [oSPARC](https://osparc.io/) seamlessly into a reinforcement learning pipeline.

 This toolchain was developed during the [2024 SPARC FAIR Codeathon](https://sparc.science/news-and-events/events/2024-sparc-fair-codeathon) by Max Haberbusch and John Bentley.